Introducing the first ever relationship predictions to come from a peer-reviewed data source

 Today I’ve released two new relationship predictors, one with population weights and one without weights.
 The data came from Ped-sim, which you can read about in this article.
 I believe that Ped-sim is the future of relationship prediction.
 The new tools are given the name “Orogen,” which derives from a geologic term meaning “mountain building.”

-March 9, 2022 update: 16 types of double cousin relationships are now available at yet another tool based on Ped-sim data!
+March 9, 2022 update: 18 types of double cousin relationships are now included in yet another tool based on Ped-sim data!

 April 27, 2022 update: Orogen tools become the first relationship predictors to include X-DNA data in percentages, which is how 23andMe reports them.